PhoenixTales/wiki.gothicarchive.org/magic/psionic-powers.md

   - German: `Magie wird verliehen.
 Magier wundern sich, wer den Sektenspinnern denn die Magie verliehen hat.` (`Phoenix Hauptmissionen`)
 - `What is PSI magic called?
 Magicians disparagingly call it witchcraft.
 Sect Templars only describe it, but have no name for it (psychic abilities, new magic, Sleeper's magic, enlightenment, contact with the Sleeper...)`
   - German: `Wie heißt PSI-Magie?
 Magier nennen es abfällig Hexerei.
 Sektentempler umschreiben es nur, haben aber keinen Namen für ihre Magie (übersinnliche Fähigkeiten, neue Magie, Schläfermagie, Erleuchtung, Kontakt zum Schläfer...)` (`Phoenix Hauptmissionen`)
+- according to alpha design doc `Spells`, the Guru and Demonic spells are of Magic Circles 7-11, while both Water and Fire spells are of Magic Circles 1-6
+  - this means that Guru achieved necromancer-level of powers, and are much more powerful than Mages of Water and Fire

 ### Telestorm
 - also known as _Telekinetic Storm_